- No comments

 - Unsourced data: Business writing is not a thesis.
 No one is looking for original thought, we are looking for coherent analysis.
 Everybody knows you didn’t travel to Sierra Leone to find out what percentage of their diamonds are blood diamonds.
 But someone did.
 And your data and the following analysis is much more valuable if you make a reference to them.

-- Over reliance on spell and grammar check: Is ‘colour’ also spelt as ‘color’?
+- Over-reliance on spell and grammar check: Is ‘colour’ also spelt as ‘color’?
 Not according to my spell check.
-Spell check is good but don’t blindly accept every change.
+Spell check is good but doesn’t blindly accept every change.
 Understand the context.
 Sometimes Word thinks it knows better than you; it doesn’t.

 - Less is more: Keep the body of your main powerpoint presentation or report as short as possible.
 The best business writing gets to the point immediately.
 Try to put all the supporting documentation in the appendix.
 That said, don’t put in your own personal thoughts on why the stock market is about to crash.
 A good appendix is a useful appendix that enhances the main study.
 It is not the place where you dump research just because you spent four hours looking for it.